stepper1029/Reversi/README.md

 a cell is a corner or next to a corner.
 - Implemented all required aspects of part 2 as outlined above.

+## Extra credit (part 2):
+All four strategies were implemented and can be composed.
+See Strategy section above for more details.

 ## Changes since Part 2:
 - There is no longer a keyboard listener and instead the view uses a features interface.
 So the controller now implements two features interfaces.
 - The view highlights the cells which are valid moves.

-## Extra credit:
-All four strategies were implemented and can be composed.
-See Strategy section above for more details.
+- Implemented all required aspects of part 3 as outlined above.